Ericsson/dataplanebook/_sources/glossary.rst.txt

      The amount of memory actively being used by a program, as opposed to memory merely allocated, and then left unused.
-This book will used this term to denote *actively used* to mean memory that is being repeatedly and oftenly used, as opposed to memory that is only rarely used (e.g., during initialization).
+This book will used this term to denote *actively used* to mean memory that is being repeatedly and frequently accessed, as opposed to memory that is only rarely used (e.g., during initialization).
 The reason for this definition is that the primary use for the term is in the context of CPU cache pressure.
-The total amount of memory ever used by the application is usually less of a concearn, for these types of applications.
+The total amount of memory ever used by the application is usually less of a concern, for these types of applications.
 The working set includes both instructions and data.